 Build variety into your routine: Try to not purchase the same lunch ingredients two weeks in a row.
 Throw a vegetable in your cart that you or your children may have never tried.
 Trust your instincts and don’t feel you need a recipe for everything you make.
 Go with the flavors your family loves and let your imagination go!

 Go with a culinary theme one week a month: Indian, Italian, Asian, Mexican, etc. Let the theme run through all of your meals that week and talk about the geography, cultural differences, etc. of your theme country at dinner time!
 Have your child with you when you google your theme country and find new recipes to try.
 This works well for both lunch and dinner, so you don’t have to do double duty.

 Think of lunch as an opportunity to try new foods: Without parents hovering over them, kids tend to be more adventurous.
 Also, if you pack the same foods for everyone in the family – call a “new food day” and everyone tries it and you discuss what you thought at dinner that night.

 I want to point out that the internet is an invaluable tool.
 There are so many amazing recipes and resources available to us!
 Next time you are shopping – throw that new vegetable or grain into your cart, you will find a great recipe online once you get home and don’t sweat it if you don’t have everything on the ingredient list.
 Use your creativity to guide you.

-Stay tuned because next week we’ll be posting part 2 of this blog with more information on food categories and recipes to match!
+Click here for part 2 of this blog!
+There’s much more information on food categories and recipes to match!